Biomass (Biomass Monitoring Mission for Carbon Assessment)

 - The mission will collect frequent information on global forests to determine the distribution of their above-ground biomass and measure annual changes.
 This unique satellite will provide a full global map of forest biomass stocks at a spatial resolution in the order of 4 ha, once every year over the life of the five-year mission, providing an entirely new dataset for climatologists to work with.

-- Forests play a crucial role in Earth’s carbon cycle by absorbing and storing large amounts of carbon from atmosphere – therefore helping to keep our planet cool.
-However, as swathes of forest continue to be cleared, carbon is being released back into the atmosphere.
+- Forests play a crucial role in Earth’s carbon cycle by absorbing and storing large amounts of carbon from the atmosphere – therefore helping to keep our planet cool.
+However, as swathes of forests continue to be cleared, carbon is being released back into the atmosphere.

 - This is where the Biomass mission comes in.
 Biomass – an Earth Explorer mission – takes forest counting to a new level by using a type of instrument that has never before been flown in space: a ‘P-band’ synthetic aperture radar.
 P-band is the longest radar wavelength available to Earth observation.

 - From over 650 km above, the Biomass instrument will be able to ‘see’ through the leafy forest canopy and measure the height of the trees.
 This information will be used to work out how much biomass – a proxy for carbon – is being stored in forests.